rust-lang/rls/README.md

 rustup self update
 ```

+If you're going to use the VSCode extension, you can skip steps 2 and 3.

 ### Step 2: Update nightly

 Update the nightly compiler.
 You don't have to use it as your default compiler, but it needs to be on your system: